 The operational backbone for a membership network.

 Forum for Naturals is a private membership network for senior marketing and sustainability leaders in the naturals industry.
-I built and own the systems that run it — and I'm now leading the platform rebuild.
+I built and own the systems that run it, and over the past year I rebuilt the whole backbone off its off-the-shelf tooling onto a stack I control end to end.

 The problem